The H.E.A.L. Act

 I grew up in both Chicago and Plainfield, Illinois, and earned my B.A. in English from DePaul University.

-For over a decade, I’ve worked in corporate America as a Human Resources (HR) leader with one goal: making workplaces fairer for employees.
+For over a decade, I’ve worked in corporate America as a Senior Human Resources (HR) Leader with one goal: making workplaces fairer for employees.
 I’ve designed, built, and managed benefits, compensation, retirement, payroll, and leave programs both nationally and globally.
 In HR, I’ve advocated for employees to ensure they receive equal and competitive pay, negotiated with healthcare providers to secure better benefits, and developed policies that supported people through major life changes.

 Having seen firsthand how other countries invest in their citizens by providing life-changing benefits like education and health care inspired me to create a bipartisan policy for the United States: the H.E.A.L.
 Act.

 The H.E.A.L.
 Act: stands for Health Care, Education, Access to our Government and Fair Markets, and a Living Wage.
 It provides free high-quality health care, education (including childcare and higher education).
 Bans PAC & Super PAC money and lobbyist influence to ensure Government represents the will of the people and not special interest groups.
 Breaks down monopolies that raise cost for all of us and hurts small business.
 And a living wage with credits for small businesses to help them through the transition.
 The H.E.A.L.
 Act is essentially a benefits package I created for the American people, just like I’ve done for employees throughout my career.
 It's funded by fair taxes on the ultra-wealthy and large corporations.
-My goal is simple: to build a government that works for everyday people, not just the wealthy few.
+My goal is simple: to build a government that works for everyday people.

 I’m also an improv and comedy performer at places like Second City, iO, and Annoyance Theaters, where I’ve built teamwork, listening, and communication skills.
 My career blends accountability, fairness, and creativity — exactly what’s missing in Congress.